Marble Hill, Manhattan: Schools

+A view of the John F. Kennedy High School campus (bottom left) and athletic fields (bottom center).

 John F. Kennedy High School was built in the former riverbed on the western side of Marble Hill, and was opened in September 1972.
 Beginning in fall 2002, smaller high schools were established within the campus.
 Due to poor academic performance in the 2000s, as well as a series of violent crimes at the school (including the murder of a student), the New York City Department of Education made a decision in fall 2010 to close the school, phasing out one grade per year until 2014.
 It closed down in 2014, and six smaller, specialty high schools now occupy its campus: four public, two charter.
 Four of these schools were founded in 2002, while the other two were established in 2011 after the decision was made to close John F. Kennedy High School.
 The nearest public elementary school is PS 7 Milton Fein School in Kingsbridge, serving grades K–5.

 Nearby private schools include Horace Mann School, Riverdale Country School, and Ethical Culture Fieldston School.
 The nearest parochial school is now Good Shepherd, in Inwood.
 The parochial school formerly serving the neighborhood, St. John's, in Kingsbridge was closed in 2020.
 The Marble Hill Nursery School, in the Marble Hill Houses, is privately operated with some funding with the city.